-Exactly 60 years later, Ted Irvine of the Los Angeles Kings scored the fastest overtime goal in NHL history.
+Ted Irvine of the Los Angeles Kings scored the fastest overtime goal in NHL postseason history on this date in 1969.
 He lit the lamp just 19 seconds into overtime to beat the Oakland Seals and give the Kings their first-ever Stanley Cup playoff victory.

 50 is the Magic Number